Date of Award

 Scholarly Commons Citation

 Fuentes, Javier, "Structural Design of a Crashworthy Energy Absorbing Passenger Seat For a Large Transport Aircraft Using Large Displacement, Nonlinear Material Finite Element Analysis" (1997).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 285.